SunaHafizogullari/SunaHafizogullari-BerkeleyMLCertificate-BankMarketingCampaign/README.md

 A bank in Portugal used its call center to do 17 direct marketing campaigns between May 2008 and November 2010 for 41,118 prospects.
 This project has two objectives:
 - Develop a model to identify the prospects who are more likely to respond to the offer by the bank
-- Uncover the exegenous factors which make them more favorable candidates during a marketing campaign
+- Uncover the exegenous factors which make these prospects more favorable candidates during a marketing campaign

 ## Data Understanding
 Several steps were taken to get to know the dataset and identify any data quality issues with the dataset.